SamW7140/Flashly/README.md

 ## Getting Started

+When you first activate Flashly, an interactive tutorial will guide you through:
+- Creating flashcards (Q&A, cloze, header-based)
+- Scanning your vault for flashcards
+- Starting review sessions
+- Using the Flashcard Browser

+You can replay the tutorial anytime:
+- **From Settings:** Flashly → Tutorial → "Start Tutorial"
+- **From Command Palette:** "Flashly: Replay Tutorial"

 ### 1. Tag Your Notes

 **Important:** Flashly only parses notes that are explicitly tagged for flashcard parsing.